pondevelopment/pon-developer-guide/README.md

 ## Code quality

-On the Pon Github account linters are available and maintend by cross-opco developers.
+On the Pon Github account linters are available and maintained by cross-opco developers.
 It is strongle suggest to use these linters if applicable.
 Several code quality tools are in use:

 - [Pon guidelines for SonarCloud](https://github.com/pondevelopment/pon-developer-guide/tree/main/tools/sonarcloud)